A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

 The third setpoint is the extent of desalination, which one can define as the difference in salt concentration between feedwater and product water, $\Delta c = c\s{f} - c\s{p}$.
 Alternatively, the setpoint can simply be the salt concentration of the freshwater that is obtained.
-Another way to express this setpoint is as a retention, rejection, passage, or transmission.
-Salt retention, $R_i$, is defined as
+Another way to express this setpoint is as a rejection (sometimes called retention), or passage (sometimes called transmission).
+Salt rejection, $R_i$, is defined as

-Retention and rejection have the same meaning, while passage, $P_i$, is given by $P_i =1-R_i$ which is the same as transmission.
+while passage, $P_i$, is given by $P_i =1-R_i$.
 These latter definitions of $R_i$ and $P_i$ are particularly useful for RO, not so much for ED.
 The above three setpoints can be rewritten to other setpoints, but the above formulations are common choices.

 In general, we can attain the second and third setpoints in any well-designed RO or ED module, but must then adjust the water flowrate.
 Besides that, in ED we can tune the current density (or voltage) that is applied to a stack.
 So in most cases, it will be possible to find operational settings where the second and third setpoints are attained, for a given flow of water that is treated.
-The same is valid in RO, where we have two flow rates and a pressure difference that can be tuned.
+The same is valid in RO, where we have flow rates and pressures that can be tuned.

 The third setpoint, the degree of desalination, relates to a total or average desalination of the feedwater as a whole.
 In reality, most water sources contain many different salts, and we aim for a certain separation level of several critical salts amongst all salts.
-In practice, still, it is useful to treat the desalination as a setpoint, for instance as a `total $\Delta c$' formulated as a summation over all ions, including perhaps a weighing to account that some ions are more relevant to remove than others.
-The degree of desalination for individual ions, related to ion selectivity, is not a setpoint but a metric.
+In practice, still, it is useful to treat the desalination as a setpoint, for instance as a `total $\Delta c$' formulated as a summation over all ions, possibly including a weighing to take into account that some ions are more relevant to remove than others.
+The degree of desalination for individual ions, related to ion selectivity, is then not a setpoint but treated as a metric.